Peyton-vannoy/se_project_express/README.md

 # WTWR (What to Wear?): Back End

-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+This project is a server for the WTWR (What to Wear?) application.
+It uses the Express.js framework and the Mongoose library to interact with a MongoDB database.
+The server handles HTTP requests and responses, and includes controllers for handling different routes.

+## Project Details

+The project includes functions for retrieving all clothing items from the database, creating a new clothing item, and deleting a specific item.

+## Technologies Used

+- Express.js
+- Mongoose
+- Node.js
+- MongoDB

 ## Running the Project

 `npm run start` — to launch the server

 `npm run dev` — to launch the server with the hot reload feature

 ### Testing

 Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
 The file `sprint.txt` should contain the number of the sprint you're currently working on.
 For ex.
 12